 Cash machines are called Bancomat in Italy - and can be found easily in Italian cities and towns.

 Smaller and more rural towns and villages may not have ATM services available, though, so keep cash handy when in remote areas.
 Most ATMs will have a withdrawal limit of around EUR250.

-To get the best deal when spending on card or withdrawing money in Italy, don’t forget to use the Wise debit card to avoid sneaky exchange rate markups and excessive fees.
+To get the best deal when spending on card or withdrawing money in Italy, don’t forget to use the Wise travel money card to avoid sneaky exchange rate markups and excessive fees.

 Italian currency services.

 Use our currency converter to see how much your money is worth in euro and familiarise yourself with the mid-market rate before your trip.

 Send money to Italy

 Need to send GBP to Italy?
 Use Wise for fast, low-cost, and secure online money transfers from the United Kingdom to Italy.